HMS Philomel (1890): First World War

 From late 1914, Philomel, needing maintenance and an update of equipment, was berthed at Malta and underwent an overhaul.
 This was completed by late January 1915 and she then started operations in the Mediterranean against the Turks.
 On 8 February she landed an armed party in Southern Turkey where a large force of Turkish soldiers were encountered, resulting in three seamen being killed and three wounded.
 This action marked the first deaths in the war of New Zealanders serving with a New Zealand formation.

 Subsequently, Philomel was deployed in the Red Sea and in the Persian Gulf for much of the remainder of the year.
 In December 1915 she sailed to Bombay for maintenance work but was back in the Persian Gulf in January 1916, continuing her patrolling.
 By the end of the year, her engines were giving trouble and her stern glands were worn out.
-A lengthy and costly refit was required and rather than incur this cost for a ship which was nearly at the end of her operational life, the Admiralty decided to gift her to New Zealand and dispatched her home to be paid off.
+A lengthy and costly refit was required and rather than incur this cost for a ship which was nearly at the end of her operational life, the Admiralty decided to give her to New Zealand and dispatched her home to be paid off.
 She duly arrived in Wellington Harbour in March 1917.
 A large portion of her Royal Navy crew were returned to England to be assigned to other berths.
 Armament removed, Philomel was recommissioned as a depot ship in Wellington, supporting minesweeping operations until May 1919.